aberral/utilities/README.md

 ```

 ## 11. Create RDS of installed R packages with repo
-Used to upgrade R or after a new system install
+Used to create a backup of installed R packages
 ```{R}
 # Creation of rds objects with packages
 ######################################################################################